Measuring a localization phase diagram controlled by the interplay of disorder and driving

-In the high frequency limit, the nonzero-frequency Bessel terms average away over many cycles.
-However, when $\hbar \omega \approx 4J$, higher-order terms contribute, with the $\mathcal{J}_1(K_0)$ term the most relevant term past leading order.
-We thus interpret the observed localized stripe near $K_0\approx 3.8$, indistinguishable within experimental error from the first zero of the $\mathcal{J}_1$ Bessel function near 3.8317, as the effect of a beyond-leading-order localization process not captured in the commonly-used high-frequency approximate description of dynamical localization.
+with the $\mathcal{J}_1(K_0)$ term the most relevant term past leading order.
+We thus interpret the observed localized stripe near $K_0\approx 3.8$, indistinguishable within experimental error from the first zero of the $\mathcal{J}_1$ Bessel function near 3.8317, as the effect of a beyond-leading-order localization process not captured in the commonly-used high-frequency approximate description of dynamic localization.

 The second anomalous feature, the apparent decrease in localization in the lower-right quadrant of the low-drive-frequency phase diagram, requires a separate explanation.
-This feature could in principle arise from true delocalization of the Floquet eigenstates or even an extended critical phase.
-However, as discussed below, additional measurements of transport dynamics and numerical calculations of the IPR of the Floquet eigenstates indicate that this region in fact remains a localized phase in the presence of driving, but with an increased localization length.
+This feature could in principle arise from true delocalization of the Floquet eigenstates or from the existence of an extended critical phase.
+However, as discussed below {and in the Supplementary Material \cite{supp_mat}}, additional measurements of transport dynamics and numerical IPR calculations indicate that this region remains a localized phase in the presence of driving, but with an increased localization length.